timmcginley/Agile/Stages/README.md

 The main focus of the course is to determine the 'growth stages' of a building.
 We have been investigating this for many years. here are our best appraoches so far.

-# Meta Discipline Development Stages
+# Meta Disciplinary Development Stages
 ![Meta Discipline Development Stages](/Agile/img/MetaDisciplinaryDevelopment.png)

 The above diagram from McGinley & Krijnen 2023, describes the conceptual subdivisions a building goes through.
 This is one way to represent imagine the growth of a building.